jean-emmanuel/seq192/OSC.md

 #### /status <string: address>
+Send sequencer's status as json, without sequences informations
+- address: osc.udp://ip:port ; if omitted the response will be sent to the sender

+#### /status/extended <string: address>
-Send sequencer's status as json
+Send sequencer's status as json, including sequences informations
 - address: osc.udp://ip:port ; if omitted the response will be sent to the sender